nataliaajara/Microsoft-LEAP-resume/Microsoft LEAP.md

   - Review and grade student work
   - Ensure that all materials are ready as needed for classroom work

-> Blockquotes are very handy in email to emulate reply text.
-> This line is part of the same quote.

 **Resident Teacher** &nbsp; _August 2015-June 2016_
 <br />
  _University Child Development School_, _Seattle, WA_